 - Data migration converting to DLIS files to and from the client’s PPDM-based system.

 Step 2: Defining the client’s input

-In any project, we clearly define the requirements from the client before starting work.
-In this example, the items required before the proof of concept began included:
+As with any project, defining the input required from the client is an important step to take before starting work on the proof of concept.
+In this example, the items required before the proof of concept could begin included:

 - Business rules to define the required mappings, such as details of field mappings, lookups and error handling

 - Samples of the data to be extracted, such as well header and log curve data

 - Any relevant information about the source and target models, such as local usage of PPDM